Leetcore/Sublist3r/README.md

 * Special Thanks to [Ibrahim Mosaad](https://twitter.com/ibrahim_mosaad) for his great contributions that helped in improving the tool.

+## Changes in this fork

+* Fixed Resolver.query error.
+Works fine with python3 now.

 ## Version
 **Current version is 1.0**